 The need for a policy

-The policy relates to all ICT facilities and services provided by NTA, although special emphasis is placed on email and the internet.
+The policy relates to all ICT facilities and services provided by CST, although special emphasis is placed on email and the internet.
 All employees, trustees and any other users of our IT are expected to adhere to the policy.

 1. Disciplinary measures

 1.2.
-In addition, all of NTA’s phone, internet and email related resources are provided for business purposes.
+In addition, all of CST’s phone, internet and email related resources are provided for business purposes.
 Therefore, the organisation maintains the right to monitor the volume of internet and network traffic, together with the email systems.
 The specific content of any transactions will not be monitored unless there is a suspicion of improper use.

 2.3.
 If you intend to leave your PC or workstation unattended for any reason, you should lock the screen to prevent unauthorised access.
 If you fail to do this, you will be responsible for any misuse of it while you are away.
 Logging off is especially important where members of the public have access to the screen in your absence.

 2.6.
 Do not attempt to gain unauthorised access to information or facilities.
 The Computer Misuse Act 1990 makes it a criminal offence to obtain unauthorised access to any computer (including workstations and PCs) or to modify its contents.
-If you do not have access to information or resources you feel you need, contact the Executive Director.
+If you do not have access to information or resources you feel you need, contact the Executive Officer.

 3. Use of Email